KU Student Housing Handbook

 Student Housing Advisory Board (SHAB)

-SHAB recommends policy and contract changes for university-owned student housing.
+SHAB recommends policy and contract changes for university-owned operated student housing.
 Its membership consists of student leaders from various on-campus living units, faculty and staff members, and the Director and Associate Director of Student Housing.
 SHAB serves as an advisory board to the administrative offices concerned with student housing and considers special items that may be referred from campus student government.
-Students are represented through campus student government organizations and a representative from the Student Senate University Affairs Committee.
+Students are represented through campus student government organizations and a representative from the KU Student Senate University Affairs Committee.

 Rights and Responsibilities